Ordisoftware/Hebrew-Calendar/README.md

 - Add suspend reminder menu in the main form and the tray icon.
 - Improve tray icon to show if the reminder is suspended.
 - Add preferences menu in the tray icon.
-- Add choose moon or sun omer at first launch dialog box.
+- Add dialog box to choose sun or moon omer at first startup.
 - Improve personal shabat dialog box.
 - Improve preferences form.
-- Add dialog box to choose sun or moon omer at first startup.
 - Improve search celebration and moon month forms to use a combobox.
 - Add month number column in the search lunar month form.
-- Add some links to calendars' websites.
+- Add links to some calendar websites.
 - Add tools menu.
 - Add moon months list form in tools menu.
 - Add celebrations and shabat notices links in tools menu.